emeraldpay/emerald-vault/README.md

 Distributed as a Rust crate or can be embedded via foreign function interface (FFI).

-For minimalistic CLI tool refer to [Emerald-cli](https://github.com/ethereumproject/emerald-cli), or if you looking for a fully-featured UI online wallet, take a look at our [Ethereum Classic Emerald Wallet](https://github.com/ethereumproject/emerald-wallet)
+For minimalistic CLI tool refer to [Emerald Vault](https://github.com/ETCDEVTeam/emerald-vault), or if you looking for a fully-featured UI wallet, take a look at our [Ethereum Classic Emerald Wallet](https://emeraldwallet.io)

 Developed by [ETCDEV Team](http://www.etcdevteam.com/)